Chandler Thornton: Career

 Thornton (second from left) at the 2018 Conservative Political Action Conference with YAF Chairman Grant Strobl, Turning Point USA Founder Charlie Kirk, Journalist Katie Pavlich, and Stephen Rowe from the Leadership Institute.

-In 2016, after six years serving various conservative campaigns as an intern and working with regional college republican groups, Thronton was named Northeast Regional Vice Chairman of the College Republicans.
+In 2016, after six years serving various conservative campaigns as an intern and working with regional college Republican groups, Thornton was named Northeast Regional Vice Chairman of the College Republicans.

 In 2017, he was elected at the College Republican National Convention to chairman, a tenure which ended in 2021.
 Notably, during his last months in office, some College Republicans, including Ty Seymour who served as National Treasurer under Thornton, made accusations of corruption and meddling in the election of his successor.

 He was featured on the 2016 Red Alert Politics “30 Under 30” list of young conservatives, the 2017 Maverick PAC “Future 40” list of young professionals, and the 2018 Newsmax “30 under 30” list of most influential Republicans.